5 stable releases

 Fractal doesn’t store your password, but it stores your access token and the passphrase used to encrypt the database and the local cache.

 The Fractal Flatpaks use the Secret Portal to store those secrets.
 If you are using GNOME this should just work.
-If you are using a different desktop environment or are facing issues, make sure xdg-desktop-portal is installed along with a service that provides the Secret portal backend interface, which is currently only implemented by gnome-keyring.
+If you are using a different desktop environment or are facing issues, make sure xdg-desktop-portal is installed along with a service that provides the Secret portal backend interface, like gnome-keyring or KWallet (since version 6.2).

 Any version that is not sandboxed relies on software that implements the Secret Service API to store those secrets.
-Therefore, you need to have software providing that service on your system, like gnome-keyring, KeepassXC (setup guide), or KWallet (since version 5.97).
+Therefore, you need to have software providing that service on your system, like gnome-keyring, KeepassXC (setup guide), or KWallet.
 Once again, if you are using GNOME this should just work.

 If you prefer to use software that only implements the Secret Service API while using the Flatpaks, you need to make sure that no service implementing the Secret portal backend interface is running, and you need to allow Fractal to access the D-Bus service with this command: